tulibraries/tul-hyku/README.md

 This command starts the whole stack in individual containers allowing Rails to be started or stopped independent of the other services.
 Once that starts (you'll see the line `Passenger core running in multi-application mode.` or `Listening on tcp://0.0.0.0:3000` to indicate a successful boot), you can view your app in a web browser at either hyku.test or localhost:3000 (see above).
 When done `docker-compose stop` shuts down everything.

+#### Troubleshooting on Windows
-_NOTE: if you're on a Windows machine, dory is running but you're unable to access hyku.test, try the steps below:_
+1. Dory is running but you're unable to access hyku.test:
     - Run this in the terminal: `ip addr | grep eth0 | grep inet`
     - Copy the first IP address from the result in your terminal
     - Use the steps under "Change the File Manually" at [this link](https://www.hostinger.co.uk/tutorials/how-to-edit-hosts-file#:~:text=Change%20the%20File%20Manually,-Press%20Start%20and&text=Once%20in%20Notepad%2C%20go%20to,space%2C%20then%20your%20domain%20name) to open your host file
     - At the bottom of the host file add this line: `<your-ip-address> hyku.test`
-  - Save
-  _You may or may not need to restart your server_
+    - Save (_You may or may not need to restart your server_)

 #### Tests in Docker